lhenneman/WebsiteHugo/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my personal website---I am Lucas Henneman, postdoc at the Harvard University School of Public Health.
-Take a look around, and please don't hesitate to reach out.
+Welcome to my personal website---I am Lucas Henneman, postdoc at the Harvard Chan School of Public Health.
+I've accepted an Assistant Professor appointment in George Mason's Sid and Reva Dewberry Department of Civil, Environmental, and Infrastrecture Engineering starting August 2020.
+Take a look around and please don't hesitate to reach out.